The knapsack problem aims to fill a unit load with the most valuable items

 • Resource allocation.
 Just as the knapsack problem considers the value and weight of items to maximize the worth of the contents, it can also be applied to budget distribution.
 This approach allows for optimal results in real-life situations, such as organizing an event.
 The goal would be to increase visibility to the fullest by efficiently allocating the available budget across various activities to create a greater impact.

 • Inventory management.
-Businesses have limited storage space, so optimizing it is crucial to maximize benefits and minimize costs.
+Businesses have limited storage space, so optimizing it is crucial to multiply benefits and minimize costs.
 To leverage pallet, box, rack, shelf, and overall storage space, it’s advisable to use a warehouse management system like Easy WMS.
 This software can determine the order of shipments and how many items to include in each one.

 • Cargo loading.
 Optimizing truck loading is similar to solving the knapsack problem.
 The goal is to maximize the value of the goods loaded without exceeding vehicle limitations.
 In this case, prioritization can be based on product pricing, delivery urgency, the route, and proximity to the destination.
 This principle also applies to passenger transportation in businesses such as airlines.